iCliniq Logo

 Introduction:

 Infections are vast in humans and animals.
-Although there is a wide range of microorganisms, the majority of infections are commonly caused by either of the three groups of organisms - bacteria, viruses, or fungi.
-One of the fungal organisms that cause adverse effects not just in animals and humans but also in plants is Alternaria.
+Although there is a wide range of microorganisms, most infections are commonly caused by either of the three groups of organisms - bacteria, viruses, or fungi.
+Alternaria is one of the fungal organisms that cause adverse effects in animals, humans, and plants.
 Though Alternaria is not a frequently mentioned group of fungi, it has been shown to cause a wide range of harmful effects on the sources of the essential part of human life - food.
 Further is a piece of gathered information on this group of fungi.

 What Is Alternaria?

 Alternaria is a genus of fungal organisms that heads a group of species.
-There are almost 300 plus different species under the Alternaria genus.
-It includes a vast range of pathogenic microorganisms that affect plants, animals, and humans and are widely distributed throughout the living environment.
-They are majorly responsible for causing adverse effects in plants but also act as a common allergen in humans.
+There are almost 300 different species under the Alternaria genus.
+It includes many pathogenic microorganisms that affect plants, animals, and humans and are widely distributed throughout the living environment.
+They are responsible for causing adverse plant effects but also act as a common allergen in humans.

 Where Are the Alternaria Species Present?